hardbyte/python-can/doc/bcm.rst

 =================

-The broadcast manager is a work in progress, to date the transmit path has been worked on using the ctypes socketcan inteface.
+The broadcast manager is a work in progress, to date the transmit path has been worked on using the ctypes socketcan interface.

-This example shows the ctypes socketcan using the broadcast maneger:
+This example shows the ctypes socketcan using the broadcast manager:

 .. literalinclude:: ../examples/cyclic.py